fiddleswe/fiddleswe/README.md

 **`⛓️enthusiasm person`**

-Hello, my name is M. I'm a high school student and a web developer, I'm studying computer engineering/computer science and web development.
+Hello, my name is Smart.
+I'm a high school student and a web developer, I'm studying computer engineering/computer science and web development.
 I'll share my progress and code here.
 I love solving problems through coding and enjoy exploring the world.

 You can find my works in my repository!